 Paediatric Oncology Consultant

-Dr Jessica Bate is a Paediatric Oncology Consultant at University Hospital Southampton and holder of a Research Leaders Programme (RLP) fellowship.
+Dr Jessica Bate is a Paediatric Oncology Consultant at University Hospital Southampton and holder of a Research Leaders Programme (RLP) award.

 She has a particular interest in improving supportive care for children with cancer, primarily around finding ways to reduce and manage the side effects of their treatment.